-Thelma Golden by Alexandra Phanor-Faury Director and Chief Curator of The Studio Museum in Harlem and author Thelma Golden is as equally revered for her visionary eye for emerging talent in the art world as she is for her intriguing vivid wardrobe.
-Golden spent the bulk of her career in the arts as an associate curator and curator at the Whitney Museum of American Art which made her a fixture on the international art scene.
-Flying around the globe in the name of art calls for an eclectic wardrobe for every season.
-While Golden has been quoted as saying if she weren’t working in the arts, she’d love to work for Oprah, we think the fashion world could use some of Golden’s lively sartorial vision.
-The art aficionado utilizes her diminutive frame as a walking canvas to create her own moving piece of art with her collection of high-designer pieces.
-Golden turns to interesting details, shapes, prints to add depth to her looks.
-Her uncompromising fashion and style mirrors her approach to her work: detailed, youthful and unconventional.
-Golden’s fashion statements haven’t gone unnoticed.
-The curator has been at the forefront of the New York social scene for years and we’ve come to expect nothing short of fabulous when it comes to her sense of style.
-As if Golden’s wardrobe isn’t to die for already, being married to one of the fashion industry’s great talents, Duro Olowu, provides Golden with an endless array of chic pieces that fall in line with her love of prints.
+Director and Chief Curator of The Studio Museum in Harlem, Thelma Golden is equally revered for her keen eye for emerging artists as she is for her lively sartorial vision.
+Golden spent the bulk of her career as a curator at the Whitney Museum of American Art, which made her a fixture on the cosmopolitan contemporary art scene.
+Jet-setting around the globe in the name of art calls for an eclectic wardrobe for every season.
+Golden has been quoted as saying that if she didn’t work in the arts, she’d love to work for Oprah.
+We think the fashion world would make a better fit.
+The art aficionado utilizes her diminutive frame as a walking canvas to create her own masterpieces with her collection of designer pieces.
+Golden frequently turns to interesting details, shapes, prints and patterns to add depth to her looks.
+Her uncompromising style mirrors her approach to her work: detailed, youthful and unconventional.
+Golden’s fashion flair hasn’t gone unnoticed.
+The curator has been at the forefront of the New York social scene for years, and we’ve come to expect nothing short of fabulous when it comes to her ensemble.
+Add to the equation that she is married to one of the fashion industry’s great talents, Duro Olowu, who is known for his love of bold prints, and we have a match made in heaven.
 Golden’s other go-to designers include Tracey Reese and Alaia.
-To ensure her designer wears fit her petite frame just right, Golden is a big advocate of alterations.
-Whether it’s shortening a hem or taking in a jacket, wearing clothes that complement her size has always been the most important element to feeling and looking great in her clothes.
-Her 16 feet closet space in her Brooklyn, New York home is not only packed with great altered pieces, her shoe collection isn’t too shabby either.
-Boxes of Prada and Sigerson Morrison line up the top and bottom shelves of her large closet.
-Take a look at creative spirit Thelma Golden’s spectacularly curated wardrobe.
+Golden’s 16-foot closet space in her Brooklyn, New York, home is not only packed with sensational pieces, but her shoe collection isn’t too shabby either.
+Boxes of Prada and Sigerson Morrison line the walk-in, making us salivate.
+Take a look at curator extraordinaire Thelma Golden’s spectacularly curated wardrobe.